cgheydra/AFrame_test/README.md

 In this repository I test the AFrame WebVR framework

 * Combining AFrame and static HTML is not a good idea.
 Although it is possible if you set the z-index of the html.
+* Because it is just HTML-based objects, manipulating the HTML with JS .getAttribute and .setAttribute works fine.
+As well as using setInterval to do it continuously.